https://www.chefspencil.com

 Rolls:

 • Take gram flour, yogurt, salt and turmeric in a bowl.
-Mix it well, so that it does not leave any lumps behind.
+Mix it well, until you get rid of all the lumps.

 • In the mixture add water making it a smooth consistency.
 Then add ginger, garlic and chili paste.

-• Stir the mixture for about one minute and then strain it out finely.
+• Combine the mixture for about one minute and then strain it out finely.

 • Pour the batter in a pan and cook it on medium heat for approximately 8-10 minutes or until the batter becomes thick.